- Introduction to Neon

 Neon & Light Faculty

 Radiant light technology greatly expands the possibilities for light design, whether incandescent, fluorescent, neon, LED, plasma or electro-luminescent wire.
 Our classes introduce and explain techniques, tools, properties and adaptability of these materials.
 Illuminated projects can either stand alone or be combined with many of the other processes taught at The Crucible.
+You can browse these diagrams to learn more about neon tools and techniques.

 Entry-level.
 Take this class with a friend and get a discount.